Morvin-Ian/Morvin-Ian/README.md

 # Hello there 👋,
-Profecient software developer with a passion for crafting robust and scalable solutions to meet both technical and business goals.
+I'm a profecient software developer with a passion for crafting robust and scalable solutions to meet both technical and business goals.
 Currently, I'm working on building amazing and reliable applications while also learning mobile app development.

 ## Connect with me: